§ 25–725. Noise from licensed premises.

 (c) The licensees under this subchapter shall comply with the noise level requirements set forth in Chapter 27 of Title 20 of the District of Columbia Municipal Regulations.

-(d)(1) ABRA shall maintain a complaint program to receive noise complaints by phone, email, and fax.
-The complaint program shall be staffed by an ABRA employee until at least one hour after the end time for the legal sale of alcoholic beverages as set forth in § 25-723.
+(d)(1) ABCA shall maintain a complaint program to receive noise complaints by phone, email, and fax.
+The complaint program shall be staffed by an ABCA employee until at least one hour after the end time for the legal sale of alcoholic beverages as set forth in § 25-723.

-(2) ABRA shall keep records regarding noise complaints and record the following information at the time the complaint is made:
+(2) ABCA shall keep records regarding noise complaints and record the following information at the time the complaint is made:

 (A) The time and date of the complaint;